ismasan/plumb/README.md

 UpcaseToSym.parse('FOO_BAR') # :foo_bar
 ```

-That that, as opposed to `#transform`, this modified does not register a type in `#metadata[:type]`, which can be valuable for introspection or documentation (ex.
+Note, as opposed to `#transform`, this helper does not register a type in `#metadata[:type]`, which can be valuable for introspection or documentation (ex.
 JSON Schema).

 Also, there's no definition-time checks that the method names are actually supported by the input values.